Coming together for a better community

 This is only one example of our commitment to the community.
 Whether through sponsorships of important programs, funding affordable housing projects, hands-on partnerships of our Bankoh Blue Crew volunteers with local nonprofits or raising funds to support organizations in accomplishing their vision, providing support is part of our DNA.
-We’ve been helping the community for more than 120 years, and we’re committed to finding new ways to make a difference.
+We’ve been helping the community for than 125 years, and we’re committed to finding new ways to make a difference.

 Our community support in 2018 reflected the wide range of interests of our employees and the needs of our community.
 On the following pages are three examples.

 Total Employee Giving

 More than $7 million since 2007 to more than 200 local nonprofits

 Community Walk 2018

 Giving Campaign 2018

 Bank of Hawaii, its Foundation and employees contributed approximately $3,470,000 in 2018 to 400 organizations.

 Supporting Diversity and Inclusion